admnberse-app/berse-backend/docs/api-v2/SUBSCRIPTIONS_API.md

 **Endpoint:** `GET /api/subscriptions/tiers`

-**Description:** Retrieve all active subscription tiers with pricing and features.
+**Description:** Retrieve all active subscription tiers with complete pricing, features, and limits.
+This is the tier catalog for display on pricing pages.

+**Use Cases:**
+- Display pricing table on subscription/upgrade pages
+- Compare tier features and limits
+- Show available upgrade options

 **Authentication:** None required